 Also known as

-The fruits, usually used whole, have a pungent, anise-like flavor and aroma that comes from essential oils, mostly carvone and limonene.
+The fruits, usually used whole, have a pungent, anise-like flavour and aroma that comes from essential oils, mostly carvone and limonene.
 They are used as a spice in breads, especially rye bread.
-Caraway is also used in liquors, casseroles, and other foods and is an ingredient in sauerkraut, for example.
-It is also used to add flavor to cheeses.
-Caraway seeds, brown in color are hard and sharp to touch.
+Caraway is also used in liquors, casseroles, and other foods like sauerkraut, for example.
+It is also used to add flavour to cheeses.

 How to select

 • Caraway seeds look very similar to cumin.